wollardj/timeago/README.md

     </template>

-## Using the `duration` Template Helper
+## Using the `timeagoDuration` Template Helper

-This package also includes a global template helper called `duration`.
-The only thing this does is pass two dates through momentjs's `diff` method.
-In order to do this you need a starting date, ending date, and a unit of time to output.
+This package also includes a global template helper called `timeagoDuration`.
+The only thing this does is pass two dates through momentjs's `diff` method and then through `duration`.
+In order to do this you need a starting date and ending date.
 For example:

-    {{duration startDate endDate 'seconds'}}
+    {{timeagoDuration startDate endDate}}

+This might yield something like `a few seconds`.
+If you want the raw milliseconds, call `timeagoDurationRaw` instead:

+    {{timeagoDurationRaw startDate endDate}}